 If you’re planning to plant a grapefruit tree in your backyard, chances are that you’ll purchase a small grafted tree, which you will then transplant directly into your garden.
 The post below, however, also has directions for growing a grapefruit tree from seed!

-This first post will take you step-by-step through the process of planting and growing a grapefruit tree, from the early stages of planning all the way to its essential care.
+These posts will take you step-by-step through the process of planting and growing a grapefruit tree, from the early stages of planning all the way to its essential care.

 Though this post covers similar material to the one above, it approaches it from a different perspective.
 Take a deeper dive into the specifics of grapefruit soil, watering, feeding, pruning, harvesting, frost threats, and pests and diseases.

 Already know what you don’t know?
 If you’re having trouble figuring out how to water your grapefruit tree, then take advantage of this comprehensive watering guide.

 Want specific pointers to my favorite products?
 Then this post is the one for you.
 If you’re in a hurry, however, here are three of my favorites:

 Fortunately, grapefruit trees don’t necessitate any specific pruning schedule.
 However, pruning is always a good idea, at least once a year, to prevent overcrowding fruit, and the spread of pests and diseases.

 Plus, grapefruit trees are also considered ornamental, so you might even consider pruning them into fun shapes to impress your neighbors!

 The best cure for pests and diseases in Grapefruit trees is—you guessed it—prevention.
 But what if it just slipped your mind?
 Here’s how to read the signs, and what to do about it.

 Finally, my favorite part!